 Background pattern

-About the medication
+About the medicine

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Zebinix 50 mg/ml oral suspension
+Zebinix 50 mg/ml Oral Suspension

 eslicarbazepine acetate

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Zebinix and what is it used for

-Zebinix contains the active ingredient eslicarbazepine acetate.
+Zebinix contains the active substance eslicarbazepine acetate.

 Zebinix is used:

-• as a single medication (monotherapy) in adult patients with newly diagnosed epilepsy;
+• as the only medicine (monotherapy) in adult patients with newly diagnosed epilepsy;

 Your doctor has prescribed Zebinix to reduce the number of seizures.